Gender diversity

 We have a strong pipeline of talented women and to ensure we create an even playing field and reach our 40:40:20 target we have developed programs such as our global Career Strategies program for senior women lawyers in addition to our annual gender pay equity audits.
 Through our unique online unconscious training program Active Inclusion we are constantly challenging how and where decisions are made in our firm.

-We are pleased to be named an Employer of Choice for Gender Equality by the Workplace Gender Equality Agency (WGEA) year on year.
+We were again named an Employer of Choice for Gender Equality by the Workplace Gender Equality Agency (WGEA).

 “Our focus on gender equality and reaching our 40:40:20 target is an integral part of our business strategy.
 It is essential for the success of our firm, and it also increases our ability to innovate, to lead complex client matters and to be a destination of choice for diverse talent.
 Our inclusive culture celebrates difference, we acknowledge the power of diverse teams and we want our people to thrive at Norton Rose Fulbright regardless of their gender.

 “I am proud of the work we do to eliminate gender pay gaps, to support equal pay, and to offer truly inclusive parental leave and family friendly policies.
-We have also modernised our approach to flexible work, giving people choice about where and how work is performed when circumstances allow.
+We have maintained our modern approach to flexible work, giving people choice about where and how work is performed when circumstances allow.

 “Another important focus has been to shine a light on behaviour such as harassment, sexual harassment and bullying.
 Through our mandatory Respect at Work training, we ensure that our people understand that we have zero tolerance of behaviour of this kind.
 We also make clear what constitutes sexual harassment, harassment and bullying and how to be an active bystander.
-This training is an essential part of our gender equality strategy and plans.”
+This training is an essential part of our gender equality strategy and plans and we have Respect at Work 2.0 in the making.”

 Alison_Deitz